libreswitch/ops/tests/rest/rest_test.md

 The test case validates the "/rest/v1/system/users" through the standard REST API GET method.

 1. Verify if the GET method returns a json object with a list of users by creating 100 new users that are part of ovsdb_users group.
     a.
-Execute the GET request over /rest/v1/system/users.
+Execute the GET request over /rest/v1/system/users?depth=1.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

-2. Verify if the GET method returns a json object with a list of users by creating 11 new users and only 10 are part of ovsdb_users group.
+2. Verify if the GET method returns an users URI list by creating 100 new users that are part of ovsdb_users group.
     a.
 Execute the GET request over /rest/v1/system/users.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

-3. Verify if the GET method returns a json object with a list of users by creating 10 new users that are part of ovsdb_users group and have extra arguments in the creation command.
+3. Verify if the GET method returns a json object with a list of users by creating 11 new users and only 10 are part of ovsdb_users group.
     a.
-Execute the GET request over /rest/v1/system/users.
+Execute the GET request over /rest/v1/system/users?depth=1.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

-4. Verify if the GET method returns a json object with the default user.
+4. Verify if the GET method returns a json object with a list of users by creating 10 new users that are part of ovsdb_users group and have extra arguments in the creation command.
     a.
-Execute the GET request over /rest/v1/system/users.
+Execute the GET request over /rest/v1/system/users?depth=1.
     b.
 Verify if the HTTP response is `200 OK`.
     c.
 Confirm that the returned user list has the expected data.

+5. Verify if the GET method returns a json object with the default user.
+    a.
+Execute the GET request over /rest/v1/system/users?depth=1.
+    b.
+Verify if the HTTP response is `200 OK`.
+    c.
+Confirm that the returned user list has the expected data.

+6. Verify if the GET method returns a json object when querying an specific user.
+    a.
+Execute the GET request over /rest/v1/system/users/{username}.
+    b.
+Verify if the HTTP response is `200 OK`.
+    c.
+Confirm that the returned user object has the expected data.

+7. Verify if the GET method not returns a json object when querying an non existent user.
+    a.
+Execute the GET request over /rest/v1/system/users/{username}.
+    b.
+Verify if the HTTP response is `404 NOT FOUND`.

 ### Test result criteria